 "But I know the future wasn't like that," Harry protested, but even as he said it, his knowledge of it was fading like grains of sand running through his fingers.

 "Giving the gift to Luna changed your future, and so she decided to save you by stripping Voldemort out of you."

 "So he's going to stay here?"
-Harry asked hopefully.
+Harry hopefully asked.

-"He can't; this is just an inter-dimensional stepping stone," Luna said, rejoining Harry and seeming to grow even taller as she did.
+"He can't as this is just an inter-dimensional stepping stone," Luna said, rejoining Harry and seeming to grow even taller as she did.

 "Big words," Harry teased, although deep down, he was concerned, both about Luna's new status and Voldemort.